Ju Wenjun: Career

-World championship
+FIDE championship

 Ju Wenjun won FIDE Women's Grand Prix 2015–16.
-This qualified her for a match for the women's world championship against incumbent champion Tan Zhongyi.
-Ju won the match in May 2018, becoming women's world champion.
+This qualified her for a match for the Women's World Chess Championship 2017 against incumbent champion Tan Zhongyi.
+Ju won the match with a score of 5½–4½ in May 2018, becoming the Women's World Chess Champion.

-The next women's world championship was decided by a 64-player knockout tournament.
-Ju won the tournament, which was held in November 2018, retaining the women's world chess champion title.

-In January 2020, Ju successfully defended her title in a match against Aleksandra Goryachkina in the Women's World Chess Championship 2020.
-She won with the score of 2.5–1.5 in the rapid tiebreaker after having equalized the classical time control games 6–6.
+The next Women's World Chess Championship was decided by a 64-player knockout tournament.
+Ju won the tournament, which was held in November 2018, retaining her title.
+Since then, she has defended her title in matches three times: first against Aleksandra Goryachkina in the Women's World Chess Championship 2020 (6–6; 2½–1½ in tiebreaks), then against Lei Tingjie in the Women's World Chess Championship 2023 (6½–5½), and most recently in the Women's World Chess Championship 2025 (6½–2½) against Tan Zhongyi.

 Team events

 Ju Wenjun has played for the Chinese national women's team since 2008.
 Her team has won the gold medal in the 42nd Chess Olympiad in 2016, Women's World Team Chess Championship in 2009 and 2011, Women's Asian Nations Chess Cup in 2012, 2014 and 2016, gold medal in the Olympiad at 2018, and 2010 Asian Games.

 In 2013, she won the silver medal with team Shanghai in the Asian Cities Chess Championship in Dubai.

 She plays for the Shanghai chess club in the China Chess League (CCL).